How To Create a Marketing Persona for the CTO

 TIDAL is a pioneer in giving its subscribers exclusive access to high-profile music, videos, original content, livestreams, tickets, merchandise and live experiences fans cannot find anywhere else.
 The platform’s original content includes the “On Air” podcast network, original video series, artist documentaries and more.

 Ty is the former CTO of Warner Brothers Music.
-I worked with him when he was CTO at Gracenote, a company I handled public relations for for nearly a decade.
+I worked with him when he was CTO at Gracenote, where I was the public relations agency of record for around a decade.
 When I was there, we created an internet music ranking chart with Billboard.

 In this exclusive interview, you’ll have a chance to get inside the head of a senior-level CTO and learn why they adopt new technologies and products and what it takes to motivate them to buy.